-On April 14, 1865, President Abraham Lincoln was shot and killed at Ford’s Theater in Washington, D.C.
+On April 14, 1865, John Wilkes Booth shot President Abraham Lincoln at Ford’s Theater in Washington, D.C.
+The president perished the next day.
 Almost immediately, conspiracy theories arose as to what happened, who ordered it, and who knew about it.
-Some of these theories revolved around a "Grand Conspiracy" put into action by high-ranking Confederate leaders.
-Others posited that Lincoln was killed by members of his own staff - or even his vice president.
+Some of these theories revolved around a grand conspiracy put into action by high-ranking Confederate leaders.
+Others posited that Lincoln was felled by members of his staff - or even his vice president.

-In fact, Booth and his comrades did attempt to kidnap Lincoln - on March 17, 1865.
-Booth learned that the President would be attending a play at a rural military hospital.
-He led a number of men to a position on the road outside the hospital to wait for Lincoln to leave, and ambush his party.
+In the investigation of the slaying, it was revealed that Booth's original plan was to capture and ransom Lincoln for Confederate prisoners.
+In fact, Booth and his comrades did attempt to nab Lincoln - on March 17, 1865.
+Booth learned that the president would be attending a play at a rural military hospital.
+He led a number of men to a position on the road outside the hospital to wait for Lincoln to leave, at which point they'd ambush his party.
 But they never left the hospital, since they were never there at all.
-Instead, Lincoln attended a military ceremony at the National Hotel in D.C. - the same hotel in which Booth was living.Less than a month later, Lincoln gave a speech advocating for citizenship for freed slaves, the idea of which angered Booth so much that he changed the plan from kidnapping to assassination.

 Instead, Lincoln changed his plans - or was never actually planning on attending at all - and so foiled Booth's scheme.Agree or disagree?